Castile and León: Languages

 Languages spoken by some of the largest immigrant communities include Bulgarian, Romanian, and Arabic.

-Administration and politics
+Administration

-Territorial organization

 The community is the sum of nine provinces: Province of Ávila, Province of Burgos, Province of León, Province of Palencia, Province of Salamanca, Province of Segovia, Province of Soria, Province of Valladolid and Province of Zamora.
 The provincial capitals fall in the homonymous cities to their corresponding provinces.

 The concurrence of some peculiar geographical, social, historical and economic characteristics is legally recognized for El Bierzo (an area that was a province on its own in the project of initial provincial division, though it disappeared in the 1833 territorial division of Spain), and the comarca of El Bierzo was created in 1991, with its center in Ponferrada.
 It is the only Castilian-Leonese territory recognized by law outside the normal provincial division, and it is administered by a Comarcal Council.
 Castile and León also includes the exclave of Treviño, surrounded by the Basque province of Araba/Álava.